alanmartin302/MKDX-Local-network-lobby/README.md

 📌 **Open an issue** on GitHub.
 Fork the repo, make changes, and submit a pull request.

 🌟 **Credits** Developed by Alan Martin.
 Inspired by the **Mario Kart Arcade GP DX** community. 🚀

+Disclaimer: This project, MKDX Local Network Lobby, is an unofficial fan project and is not affiliated with, endorsed by, or sponsored by Nintendo.
+Mario Kart and all related trademarks are owned by Nintendo Co., Ltd. This project does not distribute or include any copyrighted game assets or files.
+It is intended for personal use and experimentation within the bounds of fair use.